concawe/LNAPL-Toolbox-/README.md

 # 5538_Concawe_LNAPL-Webtool_1.0a

-##This repository consists of a test version of the Concawe LNAPL Tool to be used for system testing purposes only.##

 The application is implemented in R using the Shiny framework.
 It additionally uses the reticulate package to allow for interoperability between R and Python.

 If this is a first download and usage all supporting R packages must be installed.
 In addition, prior to running the app, the reticulate package must be libraried.
 This will trigger the installation of Miniconda.